Soft secession

 Formal and soft secession differ in key ways.
-Unlike formal secession, which is unconstitutional, soft secession is non-violent and does not require absolute untethering between states and the federal government.
+Unlike formal secession, which was ruled unconstitutional, except when approved by the United States, soft secession does not remove an area from the jurisdiction of the United States.
 "Soft" secession as a term distinguishes it from unlawful and armed attempts to secede from the United States altogether, as the Confederate States of America did in the 1860s, precipitating the American Civil War.

 In the years before the American Civil War, the federal Fugitive Slave Acts were ignored by Northern states, an example of political non-cooperation.

-The major power lever that could be used in soft secession is if a state normally giving more in taxes to the federal government than it receives back would cease to send tax revenue to the federal government.
+The main leverage that could be used in soft secession is if a state normally giving more in taxes to the federal government than it receives back would cease to send tax revenue to the federal government.
 These states, which generally are blue states governed by a Democratic Party majority, could leverage finances to exert influence over the federal administration, i.e. a Republican administration seen as hostile to their interests.

 Description

-The idea of blue states pursuing soft secession has emerged as part of an effort to counter the Trump administration.
+The idea of blue states pursuing soft secession has emerged as part of an effort to counter the second Trump administration.
 In theory, wealthy blue states could leverage financial power to mitigate the impacts of Trump's federal government on issues ranging from healthcare and research to immigration and policing.

 The challenge states have posed to federal cannabis law through legalization is considered by some a minor example of soft secession, as cannabis remains illegal at the federal level.

 In soft secession, a wealthy blue state could retain billions of dollars for its own use rather than send the tax revenue to the federal government.
 The savings would allow greater state-level expenditure on social programs, public education, clean energy, infrastructure improvements, etc. Soft secession would increase state power and independence over the US federal administration.

 Conservative areas of the US have enacted Second Amendment sanctuary laws to stop the enforcement of federal firearm laws.

 States and counties that have passed Second Amendment sanctuary (or other pro-Second Amendment) laws or resolutions as of February 17, 2023.
 Localities within counties that have adopted such resolutions are not displayed in this map.